dean2727/AI-Basics/Proj4/README.md

 # Project 4: DPLL
-Satisfiability problems, such as the map coloring problem and N queens problem, can be solved by using the DPLL (Davis, Putnam, Logemann, Loveland) algorithm.
+Satisfiability problems, such as the map coloring problem and N queens problem, can be solved by using the DPLL (Davis-Putnam-Logemann-Loveland) algorithm.
 This project aims to do just that.
 It will read in the knowledge base, which is in a .cnf file and is assumed to have the CNF form of the rules that govern the problem in question.
 It then finds the unique symbols to assign in the model and executes DPLL.
 The unit